rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 ----------
 General questions regarding OpenJUMP can be found in:
 - www.jump-project.org  the original JUMP site
-- www.openjump.org the OpenJUMp website
+- www.openjump.org the OpenJump website
 - jump-pilot.sourceforge.net the old OpenJUMP developper site